HUONSopanha/Introduction-to-Data-Science/README.md

 ### Objectives

 1. **Predictive Modeling**:
-   - Develop a machine learning model to predict the likelihood of diabetes based on input data.
+   • Develop a machine learning model for diabetes prediction: The primary goal is to develop a machine learning algorithms to predict the likelihood of diabetes using health-related information such as age, BMI, glucose levels, and other factors.
+This model will provide valuable insights and act as a decision support tool for early diagnosis.
-   - Use features such as glucose levels, skin thickness, insulin levels, BMI, age, and pregnancies.
+   • Provide a user-friendly solution for rural hospitals: develop a web-based application to forecast the risk of diabetes via machine learning methods.
+The application provides a user-friendly diagnostic tool for rural healthcare providers, bridging the gap in advanced medical equipment, enhancing access to early diabetes screening and supporting underserved communities.

 2. **Web Application**:
    - Create a robust and efficient web application using **Django** and **Python**.